sosy-lab/benchexec/contrib/slurm/README.md

 ## Overview of the Workflow

-This works similarly to BenchExec, however, instead of delegating each run directly to `runexec`, it creates a hierarchy of run infos and an array job description for SLURM, which is then executed using `sbatch`.
+This works similarly to BenchExec, however, instead of delegating each run directly to `runexec`, it creates a hierarchy of run infos and an array job description for SLURM, which is then executed using `sbatch`. `runexec` is still used to measure and limit resources.

 1. The script wraps the command to run in a container.
 This is useful for dependency management (in most HPC environments, arbitrary package installations are frowned upon).
 For a simple container, use the following: